ikunetwork/WhitePaper/README.md

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/raw/master/IKU%20Network%20Utility.png)

-Through this utility, IKU serves to achieve open markets for digital research rights - created and traded in a fungible, liquid fashion, ultimately increasing the return in lifespan per unit of time conducted in research advance.
-The following sections explain how this is achieved.
+Through this utility, IKU serves to achieve open markets for digital rights to research - created and traded in a fungible, liquid fashion.

 ### The\_Library\_Exchange

 Network-based computational bio analysis has become a widely used strategy for determining drug rediscovery pipelines due to the ever-increasing pace of bio and chemical information available.[33](./#f33) Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug rediscovery leads.[34](./#f34) Unfortunately, this data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
 There are challenges in sourcing and obtaining all relevant existing historical data for a bio product data package \(dosing, effect, etc.\) as is required for clinical trial initiation.
 The lack of access to data means that there is the potential need to replicate expensive tests and even clinical studies, adding cost and time.
 [34a](./#f34a)

 The IN will serve to be a library-hub for the generation, tracking and exchange of such data allowing for an incentivized, open workflow for the most promising drug rediscovery research and clinical trials.
 The IKU architecture facilitates a market around R&D data to use licenses to such data for clinical trial packages, e.g. Rapamycin Animal/Phase I clinical trial safety study \(study\) for Rapamycin for longevity, modified release \(clinical trial drug rediscovery package\).
 In the Rapamycin example, the Animal/Phase I data can be hashed and its digital rights tokenized as `RAP-I`.
 The data can be licensed by acquiring a certain threshold of `RAP-I` token, and utilized in a data package for a Phase II clinical trial \(efficacy\), eliminating significant time and cost spent replicating studies.
-The most scientifically valuable data would be expected to command greater market demand, incentivizing the uncovering and advance of discovery, making R&D as a whole more efficient, with more transparent, frictionless access to rich pools of data.
+The most scientifically valuable data would be expected to command greater market demand, incentivizing the uncovering and advancement of discovery, making R&D as a whole more efficient - more transparent, frictionless access to rich pools of data.
 Mining data pool trends of various variables \(e.g. mechanism of action, general aging, at risk populations, etc.\) will serve to efficiently align proposals to be capitalized, through both in-silico and ‘bruteForce’ peer review.
 IKU data mining architecture is designed “stand on the shoulders” of the computational analysis that has been completed to date to provide highly predictive, robust drug rediscovery pipelines.
 Participants are incentivized to ‘bruteForce’ peer review to earn fees \(more on fees below\) from the IN in the form of BTC, ETH and `RST` - encouraging and incentivizing the most promising redevelopment initiatives to be capitalized.

-exchange data, blockchain token rst - end w tokenization

 ## Tokenization